Dr Riccardo Sapienza

 Complex Photonic Networks

 Applications are invited from EU nationals for a fully funded PhD studentship in experimental nanophotonics at King’s College London.
 You will study the coherent interaction of light with nanoscale photonic systems; a combination of nano-optics, quantum optics and photonics of complex systems.
 The challenge is to achieve ultimate control of light emission from individual emitters to realize complex photonic networks exploiting quantum and coherent effects.
 The project builds on the latest advances in nanophotonics, plasmonics and photonic crystal science, which gives powerful tools to control light-matter interaction at the nanoscale.
 We are seeking an enthusiastic PhD student to undertake experimental research.
 The project involves design, nanofabrication and optical studies.
 The successful candidate should have a degree in physics, or material science.
 Independent thinking and multidisciplinary attitude is sought.
-The starting date is negotiable, preferably before April 2014.
 For further details contact Dr Riccardo Sapienza.

 Unconventional and random lasing